bryanng77/EpicPortfolio/README.md

 [Home](README.md) | [About Me](about.md)

 ### Python Mini Projects
-Hey!
+Hey you!
 Yes YOU!
 Join me as I learn more about Python and create something fun out of it!